elp2/advent_of_code/2024/README.md

 # Advent of Code Solutions 2024

+## Day 11
+I way overcomplicated Part 1 with a Linked List assuming the positions would matter in the second round.
+Then I had to rewrite Part 2 to use Counters.
+I should be using Counters over defaultdicts any time there are integer values!

 ## Day 10
 The problem was a bit hard to parse, I overcomplicated it in the beginning.
 Part 2 was actually more natural in some ways than Part 1, since you could use a deque the whole way, rather than needing to dedupe the next set of items.